BK Racing: Car No. 83 history

 After spending the majority of the 2011 season driving Phoenix Racing's 09/51 car, former JR Motorsports driver and Hendrick test driver Landon Cassill was signed to drive the 83 car for the balance of the 2012 season.
 Cassill drove all 36 races in the number 83, finishing 31st in driver standings while the team finished 32nd in the owners points.
 Cassill had 14 finishes of 25th or better, including a best finish of 18th three times.
-One of these 18th-place finishes came at Kansas Speedway in October, when Cassill was involved in several incidents with then-part-time Cup driver Danica Patrick, eventually leading Patrick to attempt to wreck Cassill, though she ended up collecting severe damage herself.
+One of these 18th-place finishes came at Kansas in October, when Cassill was involved in several incidents with then-part-time Cup driver Danica Patrick, eventually leading Patrick to attempt to wreck Cassill, though she ended up collecting severe damage herself.

 Cassill departed the team in January 2013 after a new deal could not be achieved for the upcoming season.
 Cassill later sued the team and principal owner Ron Devine for unpaid winnings and salary in excess of $205,000, in addition to Cassill's claim that he was misinformed about his employment status with the team until January 16 of that year.
 Meanwhile, owner Devine stated that Cassill's demands to be the team's number-one driver led contract negotiations to go sour, while claiming teammates Travis Kvapil and David Reutimann were content with sharing two rides among three drivers.
 Cassill ultimately signed with Hillman-Circle Sport LLC to be their primary driver.